 Examples, Templates, and Plans Used by Top Sales Teams

-Traditionally, buyers suffered through evaluating a product and deciding whether to buy it with only information provided to them by the seller.
+In the past, buyers suffered through evaluating a product and deciding whether to buy it using only the information provided to them by the seller.
 Today, all of the information needed to evaluate a product is available online and buyers are no longer dependent on the seller.

 In fact, before a seller even contacts a buyer, he or she is already 57% of the way through the sales process.

-If today’s sales teams don’t align themselves with the modern buyer’s process and fail to add value beyond the information already available to the buyer, he or she has no reason to engage with a sales team.
+If today’s sales teams don’t align themselves with the modern buyer’s process and fail to add value beyond the information already available to the buyer, the buyer then has no reason to engage with a sales team.

-Every sales team should have a sales strategy plan outlining their goals, best practices, and processes designed to align the team and create consistency.
+Every sales team should have a sales strategy plan outlining its goals, best practices, and processes designed to align the team and create consistency.

-Each goal should be specific and measurable.
-For example, to sell 150% of the projected sales quota in Q2.
+Each goal should be specific and measurable, such as “to sell 150% of the projected sales quota in Q2.”

-This entails a detailed profile of the target customer including the company size, psychographics, and the buying process.
-The product offering should outline the product benefits and features, with emphasis on those that solve the target customers’ pain-points.
+This entails a detailed profile of the target customer, including their company size, psychographics, and buying process.
+The product offering should outline the product benefits and features, with emphasis on those that solve the target customers’ pain points.

-This section should include a detailed plan for how to target potential customers in order to increase awareness of your offering.
-For example, using paid social acquisition channels, creating e-books and hosting webinars, hosting events, etc.
+This section should include a detailed plan for how to target potential customers in order to increase awareness of your offering, such as using paid social acquisition channels, creating e-books and hosting webinars, hosting events, etc.

-This should span everything from the sales presentation to closing techniques.
+This should span everything from the sales presentation to closing techniques, such as:

-In this section, we’ve analyzed three incredibly high-performing sales teams and how they achieved success due to their unique sales strategies.
+In this section, we’ve analyzed three incredibly high-performing sales teams and how they achieved success using their unique sales strategies.

 That said, we want to share a few pages from our own sales strategy playbook.

-We first started by determining a list of attributes that made a successful sales rep. From there, we established a repeatable process to evaluate candidates during interviews based on these weighted criterion:
+We first started by determining a list of attributes that made a successful sales rep. From there, we established a repeatable process to evaluate candidates during interviews based on these weighted criteria:

 Again, the first step we took was to define the sales process that we thought would be most successful.
 We outlined our unique value proposition, target customer, competition, most common objections, product features and benefits, and so forth.

-Then, we created a hands-on training program that would not only imitate the sales process for reps before they actually begun selling, but also allow them to experience our target customers’ painpoint.
-So a large part of our training program involves making reps create their own website and blog, and then drive traffic to it.
+Then we created a hands-on training program that would not only imitate the sales process for reps before they actually began selling but also allow them to experience our target customers’ pain points.
+Today, a large part of our training program involves making reps create their own website and blog and then drive traffic to it.
 This exercise allows reps to better consult potential customers in the future.
 We also use exams, certification programs, and presentations to measure each rep’s performance.

-The sales and marketing teams work closely together in a process we call “Smarketing” in order to generate consistent leads each month.
-In this process, Marketing understands which qualities a lead needs to meet before it’s handed over to sales as well as how many of those qualified leads it must create each month to meet our sales projections.
-Meanwhile, the sales team understands how long they should wait before contacting a lead and how many attempts they should make to contact that lead.
+The sales and marketing teams work closely together in a process we call “Smarketing” to generate consistent leads each month.
+In this process, Marketing understands which qualities a sales lead needs to meet before it’s handed over to sales as well as how many of those qualified leads it must create each month to meet our sales projections.
+Meanwhile, the Sales understands how long they should wait before contacting a lead and how many attempts they should make to contact that lead.

-Valued at almost $50 billion, Salesforce.com reached $5 billion in revenue faster than any other SaaS company in history.
-In fact, the company has seen outstanding year-over-year revenue growth since its founding in 1999.
+Valued at almost $125 billion, Salesforce reached $5 billion in revenue faster than any other SaaS company in history.
+The company has seen outstanding year-over-year revenue growth since its founding in 1999.

-Salespeople are enrolled in a rigorous boot-camp curriculum for their onboarding training, taking as long as two to three months for enterprise sales reps.
-As soon as reps arrive, they’re given a long list of homework assignments which includes completing 20 hours of video instructions to learn about the software they’ll be selling and studying for consistent exams to test their knowledge of said software.
+Salespeople at Salesforce are enrolled in a rigorous boot-camp curriculum for their onboarding training, which could take as long as two to three months for enterprise sales reps.
+As soon as reps arrive, they’re given a long list of homework assignments … including 20 hours of video instructions to learn about the software they’ll be selling and consistent exams to test their knowledge of said software.
 During this process, top-performing trainees are awarded prestigious badges such as “Top Gun” and “Rising Star.”

 From customer feedback to employee feedback, Salesforce is obsessed with NPS.
 They even survey sales reps after their training to create a system of continuous improvement for their onboarding program.

-To support this system, they also constantly track and measure reps’ success using metrics which fall into the following four categories:
+To support this system, they also constantly track and measure reps’ success using metrics that fall into the following four categories: